8. Checking, loan and other banking fees

 Banks charge all types of unreasonable fees.
 If your account falls below a specified minimum balance, you’ll be charged.
 Want a paper statement?
 It will cost you.
 Use another bank’s ATM, and you’ll pay a fee.

-There is no reason to get slapped around by any bank.
+There is no reason to let a bank slap you around.
 Credit unions typically charge lower interest on loans and credit cards, pay more interest on savings, and have lower overall fees than banks.